dotenvx/dotenvx.github.io/md/index.md

-# Secure Dotenv
+# A Secure Dotenv

-Encrypt `.env` files.
-Inject secrets at runtime.
+Run anywhere.
+Multi-environment.
+Encrypted envs.

 From the creator of dotenv.